heutelbeck/sapl-policy-engine/sapl-server-lt/README.md

 Add the resource for configuring a persistent volume for the SAPL Server LT to the namespace.

+The default `hostPath` for the persistent volume is `/sapl`.
+In addition, the persistent volume with the file `sapl-server-lt-baremetal.yml` is mounted under `/pdp/data` by default.
+Saving the [required server configurations](#configuration) as `application.yml` under `/sapl` in the persistent volume is necessary for a proper server start.

 ```
 kubectl apply -f https://raw.githubusercontent.com/heutelbeck/sapl-policy-engine/master/sapl-server-lt/kubernetes/sapl-server-lt-pv.yml -n sapl-server-lt
 ```